oracle/python-oracledb/doc/src/api_manual/module.rst

     77949C8A2B04>`__ for more details.
 The default value is 8192 bytes.

-    The ``pool_boundary`` parameter is expected to be one of the strings "statement" or "transaction" which indicates when pooled DRCP or PRCP connections can be returned to the pool.
+    The ``pool_boundary`` parameter is expected to be one of the strings "statement" or "transaction" which indicates when pooled :ref:`DRCP <drcp>` or PRCP connections can be returned to the pool.
 If the value is "statement", then pooled DRCP or PRCP connections are implicitly released back to the DRCP or PRCP pool when the connection is stateless (that is, there are no active cursors, active transactions, temporary tables, or temporary LOBs).
-    If the value is "transaction", then pooled DRCP or PRCP connections are implicitly released back to the DRCP or PRCP pool when either one of the methods :meth:`AsyncConnection.commit()` or
-    :meth:`AsyncConnection.rollback()` are called.
-This parameter requires
-    the use of DRCP or PRCP with Oracle Database 23ai (or later).
+If the value is "transaction", then pooled DRCP or PRCP connections are implicitly released back to the DRCP or PRCP pool when either one of the methods :meth:`AsyncConnection.commit()` or :meth:`AsyncConnection.rollback()` are called.
+This parameter requires the use of DRCP or PRCP with Oracle Database 23ai (or later).
 See :ref:`implicitconnpool` for more information.
 This value is used in both the python-oracledb Thin and Thick modes.